×

 If you have not spent a lot of time in Ericeira, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Ericeira, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Ericeira for a long time, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 On the other hand, if you're unsure about your long-term plans or if your financial situation doesn't allow for the upfront costs of buying a home, renting might be a better option.
 Renting offers more flexibility, as you can move more easily if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes, which are usually covered by the landlord.
 It's also worth considering the local housing market in Ericeira.
 If property prices are high and continue to rise, buying a home could be a good investment.
 However, if prices are low or stagnant, renting might be more cost-effective in the short term.
 In conclusion, both buying and renting have their pros and cons, and the best choice depends on your individual circumstances and goals.
-It's recommended to seek advice from a financial advisor or real estate professional before making a decision," remarked one expat who made the move to Ericeira.
+It's recommended to seek advice from a financial advisor or real estate professional before making a decision," remarked one expat in Ericeira, Portugal.

 What should I pack when moving to Ericeira?